Meduzz/fuck.js/README.md

 ## Get started

-Add these lines to your build.sbt and you should be set:
+Add these lines to scala.js part of your build.sbt and you should be set:

 > resolvers += "se.chimps.fuckjs" at "http://yamr.kodiak.se/maven"